admb-project/admb/scripts/docker/quickstart-windows.md

 The Windows operating system is needed on the host computer to use the ADMB Docker Image for Windows.

 * Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) for Windows.
-* Set the default type to Windows Containers [read documentation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce#install-the-container-runtime).
+* Set the default type to Windows Containers (read [documentation](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce#install-the-container-runtime)).

 Downloads
 ---------